SPECIAL FEATURE

 Three volumes originally intended for publication in the Iowa-California Works of Mark Twain series were published elsewhere.

-Mark Twain Speaking
+Mark Twain Speaking (1976)

 Paul Fatout was the editor originally assigned to edit a volume of Mark Twain's speeches.
 No authoritative text could be found for many speeches.
 These speeches existed only as newspaper transcriptions.
 According to Fatout, he "soon realized, with dismay, that he could not be certain of exactly what Mark Twain said on any occasion."
 It would be impossible for the volume to receive CEAA or CSE certifications.
 Fatout's volume of Mark Twain Speaking was published by the University of Iowa Press in 1976 and reissued in 2006.
 It remains one of the best reference books available for texts of Mark Twain speeches.

-Pudd'nhead Wilson and Those Extraordinary Twins
+Pudd'nhead Wilson and Those Extraordinary Twins (1980, 2005)

-The Bible According to Mark Twain
+The Bible According to Mark Twain (1995)

 Howard Baetzhold was the editor who was charged with editing a volume of short fiction from the middle and late stages of Mark Twain's career for the Iowa-California edition.
-Baetzhold was later joined by Joseph McCullough in the endeavor to produce a volume which focused on Mark Twain's writings on Adam and Eve, Captain Stormfield, and "Letters From the Earth."
+Baetzhold was later joined by Joseph McCullough in the endeavor to produce a volume that focused on Mark Twain's writings on Adam and Eve, Captain Stormfield, and "Letters From the Earth."
 A number of previously unpublished manuscripts related to these writings were also included.
-Baetzhold and McCullough expanded on the annotations that Baender had offered in his version of "Letters From the Earth" which was previously included in Baender's What Is Man?
+Baetzhold and McCullough expanded on the annotations that Baender had offered in his version of "Letters From the Earth" that was previously included in Baender's What Is Man?
 And Other Philosophical Writings issued in 1973.
 The Bible According to Mark Twain was published by University of George Press in 1995 and remains the most authoritative text for works that had appeared under the titles Adam's Diary, Eve's Diary, Captain Stormfield's Visit to Heaven and Letters from the Earth.

 Why the Iowa-California Works Edition Fell Short